fkie-cad/libdesock/README.md

 3. No extra harnessing is needed to get the fuzz input to the application

 libdesock also let's you customize what happens when an application requests data over a network connection.
-The default is to read from stdin but this can be changed inside the so-called "input hook".
+The default is to read from stdin but this can be changed inside the so-called "input hook" (see `src/hooks.c`).

 ## How to use
 Prepend